input-output-hk/hermes/docs/src/architecture/08_concepts/document_sync/protocol_spec.md

 ### .syn (topic `<base>.syn`)

-* Semantics: Solicitation for reconciliation; includes requester’s sketch.
+* Semantics: Solicitation for reconciliation; requests a diff from peers.

 * Payload-body (numeric keys):
-  * 1: `root` (root32) — requester’s current root
+  * k-root (1): root32 — requester’s current root
-  * 2: `count` (uint) — requester’s current count
+  * k-count (2): uint — requester’s current count
-  * 3: `to` (peer-pubkey) OPTIONAL — suggested target peer to respond
+  * k-to (3) OPTIONAL: peer-pubkey — suggested target peer to respond
-  * 4: `iblt` (iblt) — requester’s sketch and parameters (see IBLT section)
 * Processing:
-  * Any peer MAY respond if it believes it can help reconcile; responders SHOULD use jitter (see Timers) and suppress if a suitable `.dif` appears.
+  * Any peer MAY respond if it believes it can help reconcile;
+  responders SHOULD use jitter (see Timers) and suppress if a suitable `.dif` appears.
   * Observers MAY use information to converge opportunistically, but `.syn` does not carry updates itself.

 CDDL — `.syn` payload-body